Azura is one of the newer lodges in the Selous...

 Azura Selous: Our full report

 Situated on the banks of the Ruaha River, the smart but relaxed Azura Selous opened in 2010 under a different name 'Amara Selous' and is one of the newer lodges in the Selous Game Reserve.
 The lodge was taken over by Azura who run the very high quality Azura Benguerra in Mozambique.
 They plan to put time and effort into increasing the standards at the camp - with particular attention to the guiding.
-Their aim is to offer ‘the highest quality and services in bush hospitality’ as it ‘develops a luxury travel collection of tented camps around Tanzania'.
+Their aim is to offer 'the highest quality and services in bush hospitality' as it 'develops a luxury travel collection of tented camps around Tanzania'.
 If it is be anything like its sister property, then we're excited to see what Azura Selous will bring.

 At the heart of Azura is a large infinity pool overlooking the river – perfect to escape the heat of the day, with plenty of loungers and shady areas on the surrounding wooden decking.